hashicorp/waypoint-client/README.md

         github.com/hashicorp/waypoint-client {latest release}
     ```

-See `cmd/main.go` for a complete example.
+See `examples/hcp/main.go` for a complete example for HCP and `examples/self-managed/main.go` for a self-managed Waypoint server.